MilanVlaski/hexa-draw/README.md

 # hexa-draw
-Desktop graphical editor re-implemented following Ports and Adapters (hexagonal) architecture.
+Desktop graphical editor re-implemented following Ports and Adapters (hexagonal) architecture, and using outside-in TDD.

-Working on this app aims to answer the following questions:
+# To run
+1. `./gradlew build` (omit the `./` if on windows)
+2. `./gradlew run`

 # Questions to answer
 - What is MVC?
 Each Model should have a corresponding View into it.
 The Model and View should be finer grained.
 How does that look in practice?
 - How do Models and Views communicate by the Subscriber pattern?
 Should finer grained Event value objects be created?
 Do they carry references to Models and so on?